If you're thinking about getting a tattoo, you need to know the risks so you can make an informed decision.

 Infection: The risk of infection is why the American Association of Blood Banks requires a one-year wait between getting a tattoo and donating blood.
 The spread of diseases such as hepatitis can come from the use of unsterile needles and equipment.
 To avoid infection, all tattooing equipment needs to be clean and sterile.
 And even if the needles are sterile, it's possible the equipment that holds them may not be.
 That's because the equipment's design may keep it from being completely sterilized.
 Tattooed areas need proper care for the first week or so to guard against infection.

-Removal problems: Removing a tattoo is a painstaking process.
-It usually involves several treatments and is often costly.
+Removal problems: Removing a tattoo is a painstaking, inexact process.
+It usually involves several laser or dermabrasion treatments and is often costly.
 And some tattoos may be impossible to remove without scarring.
+The skin where a tattoo has been removed never looks normal.
 So before getting a tattoo, be sure you want it for the long run.

 Allergic reactions: Allergic reactions to tattoo pigments are rare.
 But they do happen, and when they do, they can be particularly troublesome.
 That's because the pigments can be hard to remove.
 It's also possible to have an allergic reaction after you've had a tattoo for years.